ishroid/RubeenDummyWordGame/README.md

 - [main] [IGameCallback](/app/src/main/java/com/rubean/interviewGame/callbacks/IGameCallback.java)
   main module expose IGameCallback interface for the user app to get all the callbacks from the remote service e.g. onServiceConnected,onGameOver etc.
 - [user] [UserEntryActivity](/app/src/user/java/com/rubean/interviewGame/ui/UserEntryActivity.java)
-  user veriant is just about the Android UI no business logic is being handled here, ViewModel is communicatinig with BotManager and sending results usinig LiveData to user UI.
+  user variant is just about the Android UI no business logic is being handled here, ViewModel is communicating with BotManager and sending results using LiveData to user UI.

 ### My learning from this project
-> While working on this project i learn how to deal with remote service in Anndroid 11 or higher versions.
+> While working on this project i learn how to deal with remote service in Android 11 or higher versions.
-> Whilte testing i found user app is not able to bind with game remote service on Android 11
+> While testing i found user app is not able to bind with game remote service on Android 11
 > So i learn that, Android 11 introduces changes related to package visibility.
 These changes affect apps only if they target Android 11 or higher.

-***Special Thanks to the creator of the "Interview test project".*** for creating such intresting task.
+***Special Thanks to the creator of the "Interview test project".*** for creating such interesting task.

 ## License
 **Free Software, Hell Yeah!**